 Any business owner, no matter how big or small, will probably tell you that payments are something of a minefield.
-Not only are the processes involved opaque to outsiders, but there are also so many providers to choose from that it can often be hard to know with whom to actually work.
+Not only are the processes involved opaque to outsiders, but there are also so many providers to choose from that it can often be hard to know who to actually work with.

 Those regulations, known as ‘open banking’ in the UK, meant banks were forced to provide third-party companies with access to their clients’ banking information via an application programming interface.

 In the UK, there are now close to 100 companies regulated as either Account Information Service Providers (AISPs) or Payment Initiation Service Providers (PISPs).

 AISPs have read-only access to your banking information, meaning they are likely to provide budgeting or lending services.
 PISPs, on the other hand, can – as their name implies – initiate payments from your account.

 This may not sound like a big deal, but it could drastically reshape the online payments sector.